-Seattle Public Schools (SPS) has two Resource Conservation Specialists in the Facilities Operations Department.
+Seattle Public Schools (SPS) has three Resource Conservation Specialists in the Facilities Operations Department.
 Their focus is to manage current utility expenses (electricity, natural gas, water/sewer, and solid waste) through low-cost/no-cost operating strategies.
 Seattle Public Schools includes over 9 million square feet of buildings, spends over $8,000,000 every year on utility bills, and uses enough electricity to power about 4,600 residential homes.

 Our work builds on the District’s Natural Resources Conservation Policy H25.00, Natural Resources Conservation Procedures H25.01, Resolution 2006/2007-18 (Climate Change), and Resolution 2012/13-12 (Green Resolution).
 In addition, we report annual energy use to the City of Seattle using EnergyStar's Portfolio Manager and follow the Washington Sustainable Schools Protocol for new buildings.